 Wow!!!
 The month of July has really been extremely wet.
 Even for this time of the year.
-Everyday for the past 3 weeks we have had some really downpours.
+Every day for the past 3 weeks we have had some real downpours.
 These rains will definitely make my water bill go down.
 Here in Florida, we pay quite a bit for water and most of it goes to keep the yard watered during the spring/dry season.

 All that is left in my garden is 3 green pepper plants and boy are they producing.
 They are enjoying all the rain.
 I picked one the other day that was over 6 inches long.
 I’ve never had one grow that big.
 I will be putting them up in the freezer and using some for cooking.